gavento/dotfiles/README.md

 # gavento's dotfiles

-Dotfiles for dev-containers and remote servers; mostly config for zsh, git, tmux, etc.
+Dotfiles for dev-containers and remote servers; mostly my configs for zsh, git, tmux, etc.

 Managed with `yadm` (downloaded or distro-provided), ZSH modules managed by `zimfw` (in-tree), with all modlues kept in-tree and updated only explicitly.